SU Native American Studies Program

 Being located in the heart of Haudenosaunee country, (Haudenosaunee is the Iroquoian term for "people of the longhouse") makes Syracuse University an ideal setting for promoting cross cultural dialogue and work on issues of concern to Native Americans (http://as-cascade.syr.edu/students/undergraduate/interdisciplinary/native-american-studies/index.html)

-Start your research at the Syracuse University Library's website.
+Start your research at the Syracuse University Libraries' website.
 From here you can: search for books, videos, databases that offer access to journal and newspaper articles, electronic sources, multimedia and web links.

-Start with the Library's Research Assistance page to begin your research strategy, to get help with Library collections, and for advanced research tips and tools.
+Start with the Library's Research Assistance page to begin your research strategy, to get help with the Libraries' collections, and for advanced research tips and tools.

 Skä•noñh, is an Onondaga welcoming greeting meaning Peace and Wellness.